Muscle contracture: Surgery

 Surgery is a solution to muscle shortening but other complications may arise.
 Following muscle lengthening surgery, force production and ROM is usually reduced due to the shift in sarcomere locations between a muscle's maximal and minimal length.
+In adjunct with surgery, refractory muscle contracture can also be treated with Botulinum toxins A and B; however, the effectiveness of the toxin is slowly lost over time, and most patients need a single treatment to correct muscle contracture over the first few weeks after surgery.
 Shortening of the surgically lengthened muscle can re-occur.